sasever/SQLPoolsTools/docs/SQLPoolAutoHealthCheck/ReadMe.md

    * **TABLE** Performs a  Health Check on given Table object

 You can control whether you want a new REPORT table to be created for the execution or use an existing one by **report_type** input parameter
-   * **CTAS** Performs a Full Health Check on  all existing Table objects in SYS.TABLES DMV.
+   * **CTAS** Creating new report table on every execution, It does not clean up the previously created tables on another date.
-   * **INSERT** Performs a Full Health Check on all existing Table objects in a given SCHEMA
+   * **INSERT** Inserts to an existing REPORT table on every execution.

 You can control whether you want the staging tables created for the report calculation process to be dropped or not by **stage_cleanse_type** input parameter
    * **DROP** Drops the staging tables after the execution